-Also, a carcinogen that may cause organ toxicity, irritation, reproductive harm, allergies, also found in hair, face, body, cosmetic products
+Also, a carcinogen that may cause organ toxicity, irritation, reproductive harm, and allergies, also found in hair, face, body, cosmetic products

 3. Sulfates (Examples include Sodium Lauryl Sulfate and Sodium Laureth Sulfate)

-Sulfates may cause organ toxicity, irritation, allergies and are found in shampoo, cleansers, soap, exfoliators, body wash, bubble bath products, and detergents.
+Sulfates may cause organ toxicity, irritation, and allergies and are found in shampoo, cleansers, soap, exfoliators, body wash, bubble bath products, and detergents.

 4. Polyethylene Glycol (PEGs)

-Found in hair, face, body, cosmetic products
+Found in hair, face, body, and cosmetic products

 These are obtained from petroleum and natural gas.